Driving Course Challenge:

 - At least one year of continuous full-time employment as a driver with a food distribution company (i.e., foodservice distributor, food manufacturer with private fleet, retail/wholesale grocery wholesaler, etc.), and is currently a full-time driver (not a supervisor).

 - A competing driver must have an “accident free” driving record for one year prior to October 13, 2022.
 An accident free driving record means the driver is not involved in any accidents where they are at fault and has not incurred any alcohol or drug-related chargeable violations.

 - The driver holds a valid license for the type of commercial vehicle to be driven during the IFDA competition.

 - The driver has continuously distinguished himself/herself by embracing a culture of safety and seeking to improve as a professional.

 - The driver has the skills and abilities to be competitive at the national IFDA Truck Driving Championship.

-If you wish to conduct your own company competition, the IFDA guide below can help you conduct a successful company competition, and includes details on materials and personnel needed as well as course layout, and insights on the written exam and pre-inspection portions.
+If you wish to conduct your own company competition, the IFDA guide below can help you conduct a successful company competition, and includes details on materials and personnel needed as well as course layout, and insights on the written exam and pre-trip inspection portions of the competition.

 Guide to Coordinating a Successful Truck Driving Competition